 "Because we share the same stories," he concluded, "we know we are indeed members of the same family."

+There is distance between us and the items that were on display at Pitts Theology Library at Candler School of Theology, "one of the premier collections of Wesleyana in the world today."
 Religion of the Heart: John Wesley and the Legacy of Methodism in America, presented December 11, 2017 to March 9, 2018, traced the story of the Methodist movement with a focus on the birth and growth of the church in the United States.
-The display was largely comprised of artifacts housed at Pitts Theology Library at Candler School of Theology, "one of the premier collections of Wesleyana in the world today."

 Images of John Wesley were presented beside publications of early Methodist sermons, a diary Wesley kept while in Georgia, Charles Wesley's handwritten notes, an early version of The Discipline, love feast tickets, and photographs of more contemporary events.
-The collection also included Charles Wesley's baby cap and a medicine spoon said to have belonged to Francis Asbury.
+The collection even included a medicine spoon said to have belonged to Francis Asbury.

 One display case celebrated the founding of the Methodist Episcopal Church.
 Another told stories of some of the important contributions of women.
 One area documented the growth of international missions.
 Several others recalled the formation of The United Methodist Church in April 1968, and some of the milestones reached in the 50 years since.